 Parents with children that will eventually learn how to eat on their own (all of you): eating bibs are a must-own.
 There may not be one other baby-related item that will get more repeatedly used over its lifetime than an eating bib.
 With at least a year of use, an eating bib could see more than 1,500 uses between daily meals and snacks.

-Material: A cloth bib, while often times cuter, has no place in the eating realm.
+Material: A cloth bib, while often times cute, has no place in the eating realm.
 Save them for the drool.
-Look instead for a material that can be quickly wiped, rinsed and put in the dishwasher or laundry.
+Look instead for a material that can be quickly wiped, rinsed, and put in the dishwasher or laundry.
 Silicone, plastic, rubber and polyester blends make life significantly easier for parents and safer for baby with reduced concern about mildew and mold.

-Pocket: Bib pockets catch scraps, sparing dirtied clothes, floors and wasted food.
+Pocket: Bib pockets catch scraps to spare clothes and floors from being dirtied.
 Not all bib pockets are alike, though.
 Some pockets sit flush, while others have a natural gape that may catch more food (and possibly get in the way).

 Clasp type: At some point, a child learns that a bib can maybe be removed.
 Velcro is easy to remove with enough force and metal snaps have tendencies to rust with repeated washings, so we sought out bibs with more traditional buttonhole-style neckbands for the best chance of staying on the kid and off the floor.

 Neckband size: Babies will begin eating solids as early as six months and may not get the hang of eating with utensils well past their second birthday.
 A lot of growing happens during that time, you’ll get more mileage out of a bib that can adjust small and big.

 Bib size: The bib coverage needs to be not too small, but not too big.
 Too big and it becomes a distraction to the eater; too small risks messing up the clothing underneath.